Updated May 2018

 Wander along Carrera 37 and you will find a number of modern, beautifully designed coffee shops with every possible caffeine or chocolate concoction you could want!

-Tripadvisor's #1 attraction in Medellin has earned its place with good reason.
-On the day we went, we were led by enthusiastic and very knowledgable guide called Pablo, who weaved the stories of Medellin with a walk through downtown taking in spots such as Alpujarra, the Forest of Lights, Botero Square, Parque Berrio and ending in Parque San Antonio, the site of a fatal explosion in 1995.
+Tripadvisor's #1 attraction in Medellin (and one of many a traveller's favourite things to do in Medellin) has earned its place with good reason.
+On the day we went, we were led by enthusiastic and very knowledgable guide called Pablo from Real City Tours, who weaved the stories of Medellin with a walk through downtown taking in spots such as Alpujarra, the Forest of Lights, Botero Square, Parque Berrio and ending in Parque San Antonio, the site of a fatal explosion in 1995.

 It lasts around 4 hours and, although it is promoted as 'free', you are expected to tip at the end.